020 88309782

 1. Chipborded Subfloor

-Chipboard tongue & groove panels, which haven't been fixed well to the joists/support is usually the reason for squeaky noise coming from wooden floors.
+Chipboard tongue & groove panels, which haven't been fixed well to the joists/support are usually the reason for the squeaky noise coming from wooden floors.

 2. Original Pine Boards